gitony0101/X4DS/HandsOnML2/Chap02_End-to-End Machine Learning Project.md

   2. So you can apply these transformations in future projects.
   3. To clean and prepare the test set.
   4. To clean and prepare new data instances once your solution is live.
-  5. To make it easy to t**reat your preparation choices as hyperparameters**
+  5. To make it easy to **treat your preparation choices as hyperparameters**

 #### 1.1.6.2.
 Main steps: